 - Support English learners’ access to advanced academics or appropriate special services.

 - Provide learning environments that build on students’ diverse academic, linguistic, and cultural backgrounds.

 - Promote active participation of English learners and their families in the school community.

-Ms. Ann Porter is certified in English and English for Speakers of Other Languages (ESOL) and is happy to be teaching 2nd, 5th and 6th grade ESOL students this year.
-Raised in Connecticut, Ms. Porter is a graduate of the University of Connecticut, BS, Agriculture and Resource Economics; the University of West Florida, Masters, Public Administration; and the EducateVA Career Switcher teaching program.
-Ms. Porter believes that reading, writing, listening and speaking are equally important for English fluency and her classroom is a vibrant learning community that respects students and their cultures.
-She resides in Alexandria with her daughter, a freshman at Hayfield Secondary School.
+Ann Porter is certified in English and English for Speakers of Other Languages (ESOL) and during the 2020/21 academic year, she will be teaching 3nd, 4th and 5th grade ESOL students.
+Raised in Connecticut, Ms. Porter is a graduate of the University of Connecticut, Bachelor of Science, Agriculture and Resource Economics; the University of West Florida, Masters, Public Administration; and the EducateVA Career Switcher teaching program.
+Ms. Porter’s classroom is a vibrant learning community that celebrates all students and their cultures.
+She resides in Alexandria with her daughter, a junior at Hayfield Secondary School.